-Late-work policy: All work is expected to be handed in at the indicated due date and time.
-For fairness to the whole class, no late submissions will be accepted for the group work.
-In the first week of classes, you should receive a course schedule for each course; please use them to plan ahead.
+• Late-work policy: All work is expected to be handed in at the indicated due date and time.
+For fairness to the whole class, there will be 10% penalty per day in term of marks reduction for late submission.
+In the first week of classes, you should receive a course schedule for each course; please use them to plan.